• Home

 Should I use a scatter plot or line graph?

-• Choose a scatter plot if you’re analyzing how two variables relate or if your data points are independent.
+• Choose a scatter chart if you’re analyzing how two variables relate or if your data points are independent.

 • Opt for a line graph when your data is sequential, such as time-based entries, and you aim to emphasize patterns or trends throughout the timeline.